jgaull/github-commit-counter/README.md

 - [ ] Basic auth is not working with the GitHub API (out of scope)
 - [ ] Unit tests for github-api-url-formatter (out of scope)
 - [ ] Add a linter (out of scope)
+- [ ] Use URL to hold pull number instead of query parameter (out of scope)

 # Time Tracking
 Total: 18h